skouchy/the_chosen_ones/README.md

 ## Acceptance Criteria
 GIVEN a river trip planning application
-When I visit the site for the first time
+WHEN I visit the site for the first time
 THEN I am presented with the homepage, which includes a returning user login, or 2 options for a new user: "planning a trip" or "joining a trip"
 WHEN I am a new Trip Leader,
 THEN I choose "Planning a Trip" by clicking "Register Trip" Button